 - Old age.

-- Introduced into the aquarium by means of a contaminated water source.
+- Introduced into the aquarium through a contaminated water source.

 - Ingestion.
-Example - Fish eating the flesh of another infected fish.
+E.g., fish eating the flesh of another infected fish.

 The common signs can be one or a combination of the following:

 - Reddened and frayed fins, or red streaks through the fins.
 Red fins are often a sign of "ammonia burn", which can be caused by poor packing procedures during shipping.

 - The disintegration of the fins, e.g., fin and tail rot.

 - Redness around the area of the lateral line, often seen as streaks or blotches.